Parallels/prl-devops-service/README.md

 to start, stop, pause, resume, and reset a virtual machine.
 It also allows you to get the status of a virtual machine.

+## Community

+Join our [Discord server](https://discord.gg/pEwZ254C3d) to ask questions, share your experience, and get help from the community.

 ## Licensing

 You can use the service for free with up to 10 users, without needing any